Local Hospitals and Urgent Care Clinics

 The HCC can provide primary care services Monday–Friday, 9a.m.–5 p.m. during regular academic sessions.
 Local urgent care providers, like ZoomCare, can assess and treat many urgent, but not life-threatening, conditions.
 In general, it is most cost effective and fastest to go to an urgent care facility rather than going to the hospital.

-Always remember to tell the clinic that Reed Health and Counseling Center is your PCP so that your records are faxed to us.
+Always remember to tell outside facilities that the Reed Health and Counseling Center is your home clinic and provide them with the name of the provider helping you so that your records are faxed to us.